kirayatail/computercraft/README.md

 # computercraft
-This is a collection of programs - applications and APIs, that I use with ComputerCraft or Tweaked:CC and modded Minecraft.
+This is a collection of programs - applications and APIs, that I use with ComputerCraft or CC:Tweaked and modded Minecraft.

 ## How to install
 This collection comes with an in-game installer/package manager, so that you easily can install, update and uninstall programs from within ComputerCraft.